-Daniel’s practice centers on commercial litigation and and commercial real estate transactions.
+Daniel’s practice centers on commercial litigation and commercial real estate transactions.
 His success in Federal and State trials, arbitrations, and mediations has made him a sought-after legal adviser not only for corporate clients, but also for individual owners, investors, developers, and landlords seeking representation on a variety of real estate issues and disputes, such as leasing, land use, and regulatory compliance in highly regulated industries.
 Daniel regularly represents commercial landlords and tenants in negotiating and structuring leases, tenant build-outs, and new construction.
-He also regularly represents investors, developers, corporate clients, and individuals in the purchase, sale, financing, and development of commercial properties, including acquisition of entitlements.
+He also regularly represents investors, developers, corporate clients, and individuals in purchasing, selling, financing, and developing commercial properties, including the acquisition of entitlements.

-Prior to joining Harris Bricken, Daniel was a partner at the San Francisco boutique business and litigation firm of Willey & Bentaleb.
-Daniel also clerked for the Ohio Attorney General’s Environmental Enforcement Section, and for the Honorable C. Allen McConnell of the Toledo Municipal Court.
-He also interned with the City of Toledo Department of Law’s Prosecutorial Section.
+Prior to joining Harris Bricken, Daniel was a partner at a San Francisco boutique business and litigation firm.
+He also clerked for the Ohio Attorney General’s Environmental Enforcement Section and for an Ohio judge.

 Bar Association of San Francisco, Real Property Section

 “The Business of Marijuana in Northern California,” The Seminar Group, San Francisco, CA, January 17, 2019.

 “Cannabis as a Business in California,” Law Seminars International, San Francisco, CA, October 13, 2017.